 In case you want to explore Kampala in a new way, try to combine danger and tourism.
-If you want also to try that then check my Boda Boda tour around Kampala.
+If you want also to try that then check out my Boda Boda tour around Kampala.
 There is nothing dangerous in Uganda traveling on a boda in the city, but the more dangerous it’s the more interesting and memorable it’s.

-My Kampala boda boda tour begun a bit late because of the morning downpour and even my boda driver delayed a bit due to much traffic jam, finally, around 10 am he reached my hotel and I started my adventure through the city, chose to do somewhat of a dense version of the tour.
+My Kampala boda boda tour began a bit late because of the morning downpour and even my boda driver was delayed a bit due to a traffic jam, finally, around 10 am he reached my hotel and I started my adventure through the city, chose to do somewhat of a dense version of the tour.
 This incorporated a visit to the 2 main churches of Kampala – Namirembe (Protestant) and Rubaga (Catholic) – on their individual hills where we were told about Uganda’s history from the first Kabaka (Buganda King) to the present day, a visit to the Gadaffi Mosque in Old Kampala, (bragging some the best views of Kampala city from its minaret).

 After visiting the main religious areas in Kampala, I continued to Mengo Hill where the Kabaka’s palace is found, which is also home to Idi Amin’s infamous torture chamber – 3 small rooms surrounded by electrified water that was used by both Obote and Amin to discard any undesirable opposition.
 Or in Amin’s case anybody clever or stronger than him.
 A serious site, yet clarified very well by the resident guide at the Kabaka’s palace.

-Using a boda to explore Kampala is such a risky thing due to the many accidents involve in, but more interesting, cheap, and easy in the way that a boda can transport you from one tourist site to another in Kampala for example from Kabaka’s palace to Namugongo Martyrs Shrine at around 8000/= in just 30minutes, which can cost you around 50000/= with a taxicab and take you something like 2hours to pass through the traffic jam in the city center.
+Using a boda to explore Kampala is such a risky thing due to the many accidents involve, but more interesting, cheap, and easy in the way that a boda can transport you from one tourist site to another in Kampala for example from Kabaka’s palace to Namugongo Martyrs Shrine at around 8000/= in just 30minutes, which can cost you around 50000/= with a taxicab and take you something like 2hours to pass through the traffic jam in the city center.